xule1991/xule1991.github.io/_posts/2014-10-15-InverseAttributeInHibernate.md

 tags: [LeetCode]
 ---

-> Inverse is a attribute to decide which party to maintain the relationship of two objects.If one party assign
+> Inverse is an attribute to decide which party to maintain the relationship of two objects.If one party assign
 >"inverse = false" (which is default),then the relationship is maintained by the opposite party.This attribute
 >will help hibernate to decide which sqls will be created